Credit Card Review: The Platinum Card From American Express UK

 First, the bad news: The annual fee of £575 is the highest of any publicly advertised American Express card in the UK.
 This fee isn’t waived in the first or any subsequent years.
 But, there are plenty of benefits to help offset this hefty fee.

-For starters, there’s a welcome bonus of 30,000 Membership Rewards points, which is the rewards currency of American Express, when you spend £4,000 in the first three months of cardmembership.
+For starters, there’s a welcome bonus of 30,000 Membership Rewards points, which is the rewards currency of American Express, when you spend £4,000 in the first six months of cardmembership.
 Based on TPG’s current valuation of Membership Rewards, that welcome bonus is worth around £420, which, in itself, goes a long way to offset the annual fee.

 If you currently hold an American Express card there are new restrictions on eligibility for welcome bonuses, but this card does fall into one of the exceptions of the new rules.